The Cessna 172 RG: A Detailed Look

 History and Development

-Introduced in 1980, the Cessna 172 RG came as a response to the growing demand for a retractable gear version of the Cessna 172.
-The RG stands for Retractable Gear.
-This design was meant to reduce drag and improve speed.
-The 172 RG was in production until 1985, when the company decided to focus on other models.
+Introduced in 1980, the Cessna 172 RG came as a direct response to growing demand for a retractable gear version of the standard 172.
+RG stands for Retractable Gear.
+Probably should have led with this, honestly, but that design change was specifically intended to reduce drag and improve cruise speed without requiring pilots to learn an entirely new airframe.
+Production ran until 1985, giving the type a five-year production window that left a solid fleet of them in circulation.

 Technical Specifications